cunarist/rinf/README.md

 dart run rust_in_flutter:apply_rust
 ```

-Once you've run this command, there will be some new folders and files that will be your Rust code's starting point.
+Once you've run the command, there will be some new folders and files that will be your Rust code's starting point.

 ```diff
     my_flutter_project/